conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 Recommended:

 #.
-Source should be obtained from a URL that provides a stable tarball (same SHA along time).
+Source should be obtained from a URL that provides a stable tarball (same SHA over time).
    Git or other SVC repositories should only be used as a last resort.
 #.
 Host requirements contained in the :ref:`conda-forge pinnings <pinned_deps>` should be *name-only*; i.e. they do not specify a separate version.
 #.
-Runtime requirements are not pinned too strictly without a justified reason.
+Runtime requirements are not pinned too strictly without justification.
    Thanks to repodata patches, we can afford to be optimistic about lower or upper bounds instead of single-version pins: ``>=1.4.2,<1.5`` is better than ``==1.4.2``.
 #.
-The package should place its files under standard locations (e.g. executables under ``$PREFIX/bin``), unless a justified reason is provided.
+The package should place its files under standard locations (e.g. executables under ``$PREFIX/bin``), unless justification is provided.

 Python-specific details
 -----------------------